 The area within 2 miles of Atlantic City is covered by water (54%) and artificial surfaces (40%), within 10 miles by water (69%) and artificial surfaces (17%), and within 50 miles by water (62%) and trees (20%).

-This report illustrates the typical weather in Atlantic City year round, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.
+This report illustrates the typical weather in Atlantic City, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.